 Alternative sweeteners for diabetes

-Try mixing fresh or dried berries mixed into oatmeal, unsweetened applesauce in plain Greek yogurt, or frozen bananas blended with cocoa powder to replace ice cream.
+Try mixing fresh or dried berries into oatmeal, add unsweetened applesauce to plain Greek yogurt, or blending frozen bananas with cocoa powder to replace ice cream.

 Agave is not a healthful replacement for table sugar.